BandiniBhopi2608/Secure-Chat-Application/README.md

 Cryptography Profile:
 1. Bcrypt  ( used for hashing password )
 2. PGP Algorithm
- 2.1 2048 –bit RSA Public key
+3. 2048 –bit RSA Public key
-	AES – 256 for encrypting message.
+4. AES – 256 for encrypting message
-  Mode of encryption used is CTR
+5. Mode of encryption used is CTR
-	HMAC SHA – 256 for generating tag
+6. HMAC SHA – 256 for generating tag
-	RSA  used for encryption of 𝐾_𝑒   𝑎𝑛𝑑 𝐾_𝑖
+7. RSA  used for encryption of 𝐾e 𝑎𝑛𝑑 𝐾i